-Founder of exile bistro and chartered herbalist, Vanessa Bourget on the rewards of fermentation, wild crafted foods, and medicinal mushrooms.
+Founder of Exile Bistro and chartered herbalist, Vanessa Bourget on the rewards of fermentation, wild crafted foods, and medicinal mushrooms.

-Yeah so I think the easiest and most simple way to think about it would be to say that instead of pickling with vinegar, you can naturally ferment almost anything, but definitely any vegetable.
+The easiest, most simple way to think about it would be to say that instead of pickling with vinegar, you can naturally ferment almost anything, and definitely any vegetable.
 Some things will ferment a little bit better to taste, but you can virtually ferment almost anything.
 And so that’s a really good way to start; you don’t necessarily need a yogurt or a dairy product to get these, especially if you’re a vegan.
 Also not necessarily all yogurt is pro-biotic and so we have to be careful with that, especially with things that are manufactured and then packaged.
 Sometimes it will even say 'pro-biotic' when it isn't really, because of the pasteurization or because the bacteria doesn’t actually survive in the environment, or with the other ingredients that are in the package.
 I would say that to start your own fermentation of other things if you're not eating yogurt, you only need to experiment a little bit because it’s very easy.
 I mean essentially as long as you’ve got a clean environment, you start with clean equipment, and you have basic ingredients like water, perhaps a really simple brine (water and salt), and then some salt, you can do it on your own.
 If you have a previous liquid from a previous fermentation, that’s a really great way to inoculate or jump start your fermentation, but you don’t necessarily have to start with one.
 And then it’s basically the ambient bacteria that will help to ferment naturally.
 You just have to make sure you monitor it, and observe it, and you’ve made your own.

 Ah yes, it was buckwheat.
-So yeah that’s a buckwheat porridge or a pudding that is fermented.
+That’s a buckwheat porridge or a pudding that is fermented.
 So especially with grains it's really important for better digestion to at least soak them first to kind of initiate the fermentation process.
 Soaking and subsequent sprouting is the beginning stage of fermentation.
 So the longer you leave it and the longer you let the bacteria proliferate that kind of takes you to fermentation, or even making alcohol with food.
 You can virtually make it with anything.
 (There’s definitely a point that it can go sideways too so that’s what you need to monitor.)
 But for example we do like to ferment our grains - again because it gives them a little bit of tang to the taste which is really good, and it’s also way better for the digestive system; it’s way more soothing, you get more nutrients out of it, it neutralizes the phytic acid--

 —Briefly explain what phytic acid is?